Free Trial

 Modern methods of DR screening include:

-• Telemedicine platforms with automated fundus image transmission
+• Telemedicine platforms – enable automated transmission of fundus images

-• Mobile fundus cameras with Wi-Fi synchronization for field examinations
+• Mobile fundus cameras – Wi-Fi–enabled devices for field examinations

 In practice, these methods are often combined.
-For example, patients may undergo fundus photography, after which the images are transmitted to telemedicine centers and analysed by AI algorithms.
+For example, patients may undergo fundus photography, after which images are sent to telemedicine centres and analysed by AI algorithms.
 More complex cases are then referred to ophthalmologists.

-DR screening is also frequently incorporated into annual diabetes checkups conducted by primary care physicians trained in basic fundus photography.
+DR screening is frequently incorporated into annual diabetes check-ups conducted by primary care physicians trained in basic fundus photography.
 This approach, already successfully implemented in several EU countries, has reduced the incidence of severe DR.

 Innovations in DR screening have broadened access for rural residents, older adults, and individuals with limited mobility.
 Integration into national e-health systems enables automated reminders and electronic medical record linkage, incorporating laboratory data (HbA1c, blood pressure) alongside retinal images.